jellyfin/jellyfin.org/docs/general/networking/apache.md

 ## Apache with Subpath (example.org/jellyfin)

-When connecting to server from a client application, enter `http(s)://DOMAIN_NAME/jellyfin` in the address field.
+When connecting to the server from a client application, enter `http(s)://DOMAIN_NAME/jellyfin` in the address field.

 Set the [base URL](/docs/general/networking#base-url) field in the Jellyfin server.
 This can be done by navigating to the Admin Dashboard -> Networking -> Base URL in the web client.
 Fill in this box with `/jellyfin` and click Save.
 The server will need to be restarted before this change takes effect.

 :::caution

 HTTP is insecure.
 The following configuration is provided for ease of use only.
-If you are planning on exposing your server over the Internet you should setup HTTPS.
+If you are planning on exposing your server over the Internet, you should setup HTTPS.
 [Let's Encrypt](https://letsencrypt.org/getting-started/) can provide free TLS certificates which can be installed easily via [certbot](https://certbot.eff.org/).

 :::